casid/jte/README.md

 implementation("gg.jte:jte:3.1.2")
 ```

-No further dependencies required!
+No further dependencies are required!
 Check out the [syntax documentation](DOCUMENTATION.md) and have fun with jte.

 ## Framework integration